Preschool

 • We also introduce them to Second Step, a social skills curriculum, that allows for additional instruction, transition, and lessons.

-• More independence is expected.
+• More independence is expected and encouraged.

 • The children often receive more individual instruction and the teacher can meet them where they are academically.